- Lose your job through no fault of your own OR quit with good cause related to the work or the employer.

 - Your weekly benefit amount (WBA) is 4 percent of the average of your two highest quarters during the base period.

-- Thirteen weeks of benefits is the maximum allowed during your benefit year.
+- Twenty weeks of benefits is the maximum allowed during your benefit year.

 Child Support Garnishments